-Choose it for a huge, immersive medieval RPG with superb quests, writing, and systemic freedom.
-Skip it if harsh saves, steep early friction, or adult content will ruin the fun.
+Choose it for a huge, immersive medieval RPG with standout quests, writing, and music.
+Skip it if harsh saves, slow onboarding, offensive content, or simulator-like friction will ruin the experience.

 Best for